ramoonlorenzo/ramoonlorenzo/README.md

 I'm a dedicated **developer** who loves to learn and share knowledge.
 I studied Interior Design and Architecture & Urbanism for a total of three years.
 During this time, I explored my artistic and creative skills while working as a self-employed tattoo artist.

 I'm always looking for new challenges and opportunities for personal and professional growth.
-Currently, I am in a **career transition** to the technology field.
+Currently, I'm in a **career transition** to the technology field.
 My main goal is to become a **Full Stack Developer**.
 Recently, I started a **Bachelor's degree in Systems Analysis and Development** to improve my technical and practical skills.

 In my free time, I enjoy reading, drawing, gaming, watching anime, movies, and series, as well as exploring new places.